RedHatInsights/bonfire-tekton/README.md

 To add the Integration Test Scenario to RHTAP, you need to follow these next steps:

 1. Fork the tenants-config [repo](https://github.com/redhat-appstudio/tenants-config.git)
-2. In case there is still not a directory for your tenant you will need to create one under the directory `cluster/stone-prd-rh01/tenants/<your-workspace-name>-tenant`.
+2. In case there is still not a directory for your tenant in the repo you just forked, you will need to create one under the directory `cluster/stone-prd-rh01/tenants/<your-workspace-name>-tenant`.
+> **NOTE:** The RHTAP workspace is where you are deploying your applications on RHTAP.
+It can be found in the RHTAP UI, on the top left corner of the Applications page, just next to the `WS` letters.
-3. Create your Integration Test Scenario in that directory, using the following template:
+3. Create your Integration Test Scenario in that directory.
+You will need to use the same values you are currently using in your `pr_check.sh`.
+Remove the lines of the ones that you want to keep the default value.
+Use the following template for that:
 ```yaml
 apiVersion: appstudio.redhat.com/v1beta1
 kind: IntegrationTestScenario